MINGLE: Mixture of Null-Space Gated Low-Rank Experts for Test-Time Continual Model Merging: Introduction

 Extensive experiments on standard continual learning benchmarks show that \methodshort{} consistently outperforms previous state-of-the-art approaches by 7--9\% on average, achieving robust generalization and strong resistance to catastrophic forgetting across diverse continual learning scenarios.
 Remarkably, these improvements are achieved entirely without any access to original training data, demonstrating the effectiveness of our TTCMM paradigm and the power of test-time adaptation in continual learning.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=20pt] \item We formalize test-time continual model merging (TTCMM), a novel framework leveraging unlabeled test samples for merging independently fine-tuned models. \item We propose \methodshort{}, a TTCMM method with Adaptive Null-Space Constrained Gating to effectively balance stability and plasticity. \item Extensive experiments show that \methodshort{} achieves state-of-the-art performance, consistently outperforming prior methods in accuracy, robustness and resistance to forgetting. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=20pt] \item We formalize test-time continual model merging (TTCMM), a novel task that leverages unlabeled test samples to merge independently fine-tuned models. \item We propose \methodshort{}, a TTCMM framework with Adaptive Null-Space Constrained Gating to effectively balance stability and plasticity. \item Extensive experiments show that \methodshort{} achieves state-of-the-art performance, consistently outperforming prior methods in accuracy, robustness and resistance to forgetting. \end{itemize}